WE DID IT!! HEADED TO AUGUST 11th RUN-OFF ELECTION!! Early Voting begins July 20th.

-In the limited amount of time I am away from my duties as a Judicial Officer, I represent parties and mediate cases outside of Fulton County.
+In the limited amount of time I am away from my duties on the bench, I represent parties and mediate cases outside of Fulton County.

 When I entered private practice, my practice included criminal matters that were assigned as a result of my being on the appointed attorney list in Clayton County.
 I represented these clients from arraignment through dismissal, trial or plea and was in Court approximately one to two times per week.
 During my time on the appointed list, I put in substantial hours of investigatory work, legal research, motion writing, arguing and negotiating, to clear the name of, or at minimum create a "best case" scenario for, my clients.